Iowa State University Cyclone Marching Band: Drum Majors

-Section leaders
+Captains

-Each instrument's section has a designated section leader who is responsible for the musical output of the section.
-The section leaders are selected by application, and are generally very senior members or have special expertise in music (they are commonly music majors).
-Sections leaders rehearse their sections during special sectional practices during normal rehearsals, special practices organized by the leader themselves, and occasionally coordinate the section's group travel plans and unofficial and traditional activities.
+Each instrument's section has a designated captain who is responsible for the musical output of the section.
+The captains are selected by application, and are generally very senior members or have special expertise in music (they are commonly music majors).
+Captains rehearse their sections during special sectional practices during normal rehearsals, special practices organized by the captain themselves, and occasionally coordinate the section's group travel plans and unofficial and traditional activities.

 Guides

 The wind instruments are divided into 28 ranks (designated A through Z with the additional "super-A" as @, and DD (Double-D) rank for Bass Trombones), each with two guides.
 Flags have their own system of guides, and the drum line has a single guide for each instrument.
-Guides are selected from a section's membership based on experience, teaching ability, and member recommendations.
+Guides are selected from a section's membership based on experience and teaching ability.
 Guides serve as leaders for each rank and are charged with perfecting their marching performance.